 In some cases, money generated from an alternative investment might be subject to far more favorable tax treatment than that from a more traditional investment; e.g., if an investor or client has significant tax-loss carryforwards or tax credits that can be applied to a particular type of activity or source of income.

 In other situations, a particular alternative investment or alternative asset class might emotionally and intellectually hold the attention of the investor more than other asset classes.
-For example, there are successful investors who are deeply drawn to venture capital because they enjoy the process of identifying, funding, and taking ownership in startups and relatively new enterprises; to see them grow and prosper, knowing they were part of it.
+For example, there are successful investors who are deeply drawn to venture capital because they enjoy the process of identifying, funding, and taking ownership in startups and relatively new enterprises.

-There are some investors, particularly those who are older, who do not like owning stocks and bonds, preferring to underwrite their own mortgages on real estate properties they have acquired and renovated.
+There are some investors who do not like owning stocks and bonds, preferring to underwrite their own mortgages on real estate properties they have acquired and renovated.
 It makes sense to them.
 They feel that they can better understand the potential gains and losses, especially when compared to the daily volatility that is part and parcel of owning publicly-traded common stock.

-Secondly, alternative investments can create a nightmare, and sometimes outright catastrophic, tax consequences.
+Alternative investments can create nightmare, and sometimes outright catastrophic, tax consequences.
 For example, imagine that you have a self-directed retirement plan, such as a SEP-IRA.
 You decide you want to own an oil pipeline master limited partnership, or MLP, through your SEP.
-While it depends upon a number of factors, you have created a situation in which your SEP-IRA might now be required to file its own tax return and, worse, pay taxes!
-This is going to be a lot of added complexity and cost which, under certain conditions, might be worth it, but one that could be an unpleasant surprise if you didn't know it was a possibility.
+While it depends upon a number of factors, you have created a situation in which your SEP-IRA might now be required to file its own tax return and pay taxes.
+This could add a lot of complexity and cost which, under certain conditions, might be worth it.

 Disclaimer: The content on this site is provided for information and discussion purposes only, and should not be misconstrued as investment advice.
 Under no circumstances does this information represent a recommendation to buy or sell securities.